Stamatis-Ilias/LeHaMoC-V2/LeHaMoC Code and Tests/README.md

+## New features in the `new-version` branch

+This branch extends the original LeHaMoC implementation with two main updates:

+1. **Flexible particle injection spectra**

+   The particle injection function now supports:
+   - single power-law injection,
+   - single power-law injection with an exponential cutoff,
+   - broken power-law injection,
+   - broken power-law injection with an exponential cutoff.

+   The injection shape is controlled by the parameters `PL_inj`, `g_br_log10`, `p1`, and `p2`.

+2. **Klein--Nishina cooling for pairs**

+   The inverse-Compton cooling of electron--positron pairs now includes Klein--Nishina effects.
+The implementation follows the approximations of Moderski et al. (2005) (see Eq.
+A8), which account for the suppression of inverse-Compton cooling when scatterings enter the Klein--Nishina regime.

 # LeHaMoC: Leptonic-Hadronic Modeling Code for High-Energy Astrophysical Sources

 LeHaMoC is a leptohadronic modeling code designed for simulating high-energy astrophysical sources.
 It simulates the behavior of relativistic pairs protons interacting with magnetic fields and photons in a spherical region.
 The physical processes that are included are: